 Imani Development has been operating in Malawi for over 20 years and is headed up by our founding director John McGrath, who has over 30 years of experience in Malawi and the region.
-During this time, we have grown from a team of four consultants specialising in international trade policy, facilitation, and organisational strategy work, to a multi-skilled team of 40 staff members, including associate consultants, who are successfully managing, advising, and evaluating economic development projects across a variety of sectors in a number of disciplines.
-This growth reflects the versatility of Imani’s services and staff and Imani’s long-term commitment to combating Malawi’s most complex development challenges.
+Over this time, our team of consultants have successfully managed, advised, and evaluated economic development projects across a variety of sectors in a number of disciplines.
+This reflects the versatility of our services and staff, and long-term commitment to combating Malawi’s most complex development challenges.

-Building on NES, Imani has become one of the pioneers of the Market Systems Approach in Malawi and is the country implementer for the DFID-funded Business Innovation Facility (BIF).
-This long-term, groundbreaking project launched in 2010 aims to identify and support inclusive business project opportunities, through strengthening stakeholder links across the value chain and making markets work more effectively for the poor.
+Building on NES, ICL has become one of the pioneers of the Market Systems Approach in Malawi and was the country implementer for the DFID-funded Business Innovation Facility (BIF).
+This long-term, groundbreaking project launched in 2010 aiming to identify and support inclusive business project opportunities, through strengthening stakeholder links across the value chain and making markets work more effectively for all.

-Recognising the need to support and foster innovation in the private sector in Malawi, Imani - together with our partners Nathan Associates - collaborated to tender for, design, and run the Malawi Innovation Challenge Fund (MICF).
-Funded by UNDP, DFID and KfW Development Bank, MICF is a USD 20 million competitive, transparent and responsive mechanism that provides grant finance for innovative projects proposed by the private sector active in Malawi’s agricultural, irrigation, manufacturing and logistics sectors.
+Recognising the need to support and foster innovation in the private sector in Malawi, ICL - together with our partners Nathan Associates - collaborated to tender for, design, and implement the Malawi Innovation Challenge Fund (MICF).
+Funded by UNDP, DFID and KfW Development Bank, MICF is a USD 20+ million competitive, transparent and responsive mechanism providing grant finance for innovative private sector projects in Malawi’s agricultural, irrigation, manufacturing and logistics sectors.